- B.S. Forest Resource Management, Virginia Tech (1989)

 - Joined Westfield State in 2012

 I have been involved with research on and management of black bears, white-tailed deer, moose, Canada lynx, ruffed grouse, and beavers, among other things.
-I also have interests in the management of Northeastern forests for wildlife and alternative energy development and its effects on wildlife habitat.
-Current research includes the wildlife community response to the Long Island Solar Farm.
+My interests include the management of Northeastern forests for wildlife, sustainable use of wildlife, population estimation, and forest and wildlife management policy.
+Current research with students includes an inventory of the natural resources and wildlife communities at the Bear Hole Reservation in West Springfield and a collaborative project on gray squirrel evolution and genetics.

 - ENVS 0225 Natural Resource Conservation and Management